codio/site/source/docs/dashboard/classes/updated-modules.html.md

 The complete steps to update your module module with a modified Codio project are [described here](/docs/dashboard/modules/module-modify).

 This updates the module units but it does not update the class module, as these are copies.
-To update the class from the module you should press the 'Update module source from origin' button.
+To update the class from the module you should press the 'Refresh Source' button.

 ![](/img/docs/update-class-course.png)